itsprs/itsprs/README.md

 I'm currently focused on:

 - 🌐 Enhancing <a href="https://imprs.vercel.app">imprs.vercel.app</a> my site, where I blog, upload and share whatever side projects I've been working on..
-- 📝 Sharing insights and learnings on <a href="https://imprs.vercel.app/blog">my blog ↗</a>.
+- 📝 Sharing insights and learnings on my <a href="https://imprs.vercel.app/blog"> blog ↗</a>.
 - 🚀 Developing new and exciting side <a href="https://imprs.vercel.app/projects">projects ↗</a>.

 ## ✨ Fun Facts